codacy/codacy-clang-tidy/docs/description/bugprone-not-null-terminated-result.md

 .. option:: WantToUseSafeFunctions

-An integer non-zero value specifying if the target environment is considered to implement ’\_s’ suffixed memory and string handler functions which are safer than older versions (e.g. ‘memcpy\_s()’).
+An integer non-zero value specifying if the target environment is considered to implement '\_s' suffixed memory and string handler functions which are safer than older versions (e.g. 'memcpy\_s()').
 The default value is `1`.